 I Samuel 28:19 says that Samuel told Saul that he and his sons would be with him after they died in battle.
 So did Saul go to paradise and be with Samuel even though the Lord took His hand off of him and he turned wicked, by attempting to take David's life?

 1 Samuel 28 describes a meeting or a séance that was attended by King Saul and the medium of Endor, who is sometimes called the witch of Endor.
 During the séance, the prophet Samuel appeared to Saul (1 Samuel 28:10-19).
 1 Samuel 25:1 tells us that Samuel had already died.
 The medium was surprised when she saw Samuel’s form (1 Samuel 28:12).
 Near the end of the séance, Samuel told Saul that Israel would be defeated by the Philistines and then prophesied that Saul and his sons “will be with me” (1 Samuel 28:19).
-But is the meaning of “you and your sons will be with me”?
+But what is the meaning of “you and your sons will be with me”?
 This article answers the question, “Did Saul go to heaven and meet Samuel?”
 That is, did Saul and his sons go to heaven to be with Samuel, or does it have another meaning?

 Here is I Samuel 28:19,